atok624/book-a-room-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank [Murat Korkmaz](https://www.behance.net/muratk) for the amazing [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign), and we'd also want to thank Microverse(staffs , mentors , reviewers) for giving us the knowledge to build an amazing project like this.
+We would like to thank [Murat Korkmaz](https://www.behance.net/muratk) for the amazing [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign), and we'd also want to thank Microverse(staffs, mentors, reviewers) for giving us the knowledge to build an amazing project like this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>